 The employment status and clinical experience of the instructors also provide key insights into their professional integration and background.
 A notable majority, 52.0% (26), are hired on a part-time basis, indicating flexibility in staffing, which is typical in academic settings for clinical roles.
 Conversely, only 38.0% (19) are designated as permanent full-time employed, with 10.0% (5) on a probationary status.
 Regarding experience, the largest group has less than five years of clinical experience, accounting for 48.0% (24) of the cohort.
 The next largest group is from 10 years to 14 years of experience at 20.0% (10), suggesting a bimodal distribution where a large number are relatively new to the clinical setting and a significant portion are seasoned professionals.

-The Extent of Institutional Policy Orientation among the Newly Hired Clinical Instructors in terms of RLE Policy, Syllabus and Course Outline Making; and Pedagogical Skills
+Institutional Policy Orientation among the Newly Hired Clinical Instructors in terms of RLE Policy, Syllabus and Course Outline Making, and Pedagogical Skills

 The following table presents the extent of orientation manual implementation as perceived by the newly hired clinical instructors, focusing on three key areas essential to their professional roles.
-Specifically, the table outlines their assessments regarding the implementation of RLE policies, the development of syllabi and course outlines, and the application of pedagogical skills.
+Specifically, it outlines their assessments regarding the implementation of RLE policies, the development of syllabi and course outlines, and the application of pedagogical skills.
 The results provide insight into how effectively the orientation manual supports new instructors in fulfilling their academic and clinical responsibilities.

 Table 2

-The Extent of Institutional Policy Orientation Among the Newly Hired Clinical Instructors in terms of RLE Policy; Syllabus and Course Outline Making; and Pedagogical Skills
+Institutional Policy Orientation Among the Newly Hired Clinical Instructors in terms of RLE Policy; Syllabus and Course Outline Making, and Pedagogical Skills